boesingerl/epfl-road-segmentation-2020/README.md

 ## Libraries used and Execution Guide

 All the notebooks included were run using google colab, we thus recommend google colab for their execution.
-Should a local alternative be desirable, however the following versions of libraries are required:
+Should a local alternative be desirable, however the following versions of libraries, along with a version of python of 3.6.9 (the one present on google colab) are required:

 ```
 imgaug==0.2.9